Leonardo404-code/dt-money/README.md

 Dt money is a application for finances control, Where you will have access to:

-- O quanto você gastou
+- how much did you spend
-- O quanto você recebeu
+- how much did you incomes
-- O total na sua conta
+- The total in your account

 Dt Money is build with ReactJs in course Ignite by Rocketseat